athrur/athrur.github.io/_posts/2023-07-01-university-coursework-reviewed.md

 # Overall

 Overall I enjoyed _most_ of the coursework I completed this year.
 I found the projects to be quite challenging, but also very rewarding.
 I ended the year with an average of 90% across all my coursework, which I was pretty pleased with (anything above 70% is a first and considered "Outstanding").
-I'm looking forward to next year, when I'll be taking on more challenging projects and learning new things.
+I'm looking forward to next year when I'll be taking on more challenging projects and learning new things.